matsumoto23/FalCAuN-with-SGA/README.md

 sdk install maven
 ```

-You have to manually install LTSmin, Owl and MATLAB/Simulink.
+You have to manually install LTSmin, Owl, and MATLAB/Simulink.
 For example, LTSmin and Owl can be installed with the commands:
 ```sh
 wget https://github.com/Meijuh/ltsmin/releases/download/v3.1.0/ltsmin-v3.1.0-linux.tgz